atharvapurdue/MotionPlanning/motion_planning.md

 ![Alt text](https://github.com/sparklytopaz/MotionPlanning/blob/master/m7.png?raw=true "m7")

-The `__main__` function is called just after we hit enter in the terminal window while execting this program. `argparse` is used to attach additional information to our command such as portnumber.
+The `__main__` function is called just after we hit enter in the terminal window while execting this program, `argparse` is used to attach additional information to our command such as portnumber.
 Then udacity api are called which use Mavlink protocal at their core to create a SITL (Software in loop) which essentially is the udacity unity simulator.